tomjenningss/deploying-and-packaging-applications/README.md

 #### Start Open Liberty Server in dev mode

+Navigate back to the terminal window where you started the Open Liberty Server and stop it.

+`ctrl + c`

 To start the server in dev mode run:

 `mvn liberty:dev` in the `start` directory